RedisLabs/redislabs-docs/content/rs/administering/kubernetes/upgrading-redis-enterprise-cluster-kubernetes-deployment-operator.md

 The following illustrations depict how a rolling update occurs:

-- Each pentagon represents a node
+- Each hexagon represents a node
 - Each box represents a Pod

 ![kubernetes-rolling-updates]( /images/rs/kubernetes-rolling-updates.png )